mrjavaguy/ericholton.me/input/posts/retail-planning-part-1.md

 ## Some architecture decisions

 For this I am going to use some library and tools that I have been wanted to learn more about.
 For the web api I am using ASP.NET MVC Core.
-For the database, I am going to use Martan with Postgres.
+For the database, I am going to use [Marten](http://jasperfx.github.io/marten/) with Postgres.